 In radio interferometric arrays, signals from all the individual telescopes are brought together and processed by the so-called correlator, which combines the signals to form an image of the observed radio source.
-Among the projects listed in table 1, SKA [39], EVN [40] and LOFAR [41] belong to this category.
+Among the projects listed in table 1, SKA [38], EVN [39] and LOFAR [40] belong to this category.

 The European VLBI Network (EVN) comprises 21 very large and sensitive reflector telescopes (dishes) spread throughout Europe and beyond.
 In addition to "traditional" VLBI sessions in which the data are first recorded at the telescopes on tapes or discs and then physically delivered to the processor, the EVN consortium is conducting a development programme called e-EVN, which aims at creating an e-VLBI network where data is transferred and processed in real time.
-All data correlated at the EVN Data Processor at JIVE (raw FITS format data, processed images, calibration tables, etc.) are placed into the EVN archive and made public once the 12-month proprietary period has expired [40].
+All data correlated at the EVN Data Processor at JIVE (raw FITS format data, processed images, calibration tables, etc.) are placed into the EVN archive and made public once the 12-month proprietary period has expired [39].

-The LOFAR array, on the other hand, consists of about 7000 simple omni-directional antennas organised in stations containing local computing resources to perform beamforming [42].
+The LOFAR array, on the other hand, consists of about 7000 simple omni-directional antennas organised in stations containing local computing resources to perform beamforming [41].
 All these beam-formed data (about 19 GB/s for the entire array) are sent via a high-speed fibre network to the central processing facility, where they are pre-processed online.
-In interferometric imaging mode, pre-processed data are stored in the MeasurementSet format based on the Casacore Table Data System (CTDS) [43], which is part of the CASA package for radio-astronomical data processing [44].
-On the other hand, the HDF5 format is used for pulsar processing.
-Then, several off-line processing steps are performed to obtain either images or pulsar data products in PRESTO format [45].
-The final scientific data are transferred to the LOFAR long-term archive for cataloguing and distribution to the community [46].
+In interferometric imaging mode, pre-processed data are stored in the standard format of the CASA package [42], whereas the HDF5 format is used for pulsar processing.
+Then, several off-line processing steps are performed to obtain either images or pulsar data products in PRESTO format [43].
+The final scientific data are transferred to the LOFAR long-term archive for cataloguing and distribution to the community [44].
 This archive is expected to grow by up to 5 PB per year.

 The above two projects are recognised as pathfinders for SKA, which will operate both an array of dishes and an array of antennas grouped into stations.
 The SKA project is designed in two phases and, when both are complete, the observatory will consist of many thousands of connected radio telescopes.
-For the first phase, the summed data rate is estimated to be about 3 TB/s and the expected archive data volume is 100 PB per year [47].
+For the first phase, the summed data rate is estimated to be about 3 TB/s and the expected archive data volume is 100 PB per year [45].
 The SKA project will profit from the lessons learned on data management in existing radio interferometric arrays; although the file formats to be used to store data are still to be defined.
-Radio interferometric arrays are also integrating into the VO network and SKA data will be delivered in formats compliant with VO standards (see, e.g., [48]).
+Radio interferometric arrays are also integrating into the VO network and SKA data will be delivered in formats compliant with VO standards (see, e.g., [46]).

-The two Advanced LIGO detectors in EEUU [49] and the Advanced Virgo detector in Italy [50] included in table 1 are the first ones of a network of very sensitive interferometric detectors of gravitational waves (GW) working together.
+The two Advanced LIGO detectors in EEUU [47] and the Advanced Virgo detector in Italy [48] included in table 1 are the first ones of a network of very sensitive interferometric detectors of gravitational waves (GW) working together.
 These detectors also produce signal-based data, but they are very different to those generated by radio interferometric arrays.
 The data produced by these experiments are stored in "frames" with thousands of channels, where the GW strain channel only represents a small fraction of data and all the other channels are used for auxiliary instrumental and environmental monitoring.
-Each interferometer has a data rate of a few tens of MB/s [51, 52].
+Each interferometer has a data rate of a few tens of MB/s [49, 50].